rendayigit/3d-model-to-gif/README.md

 # 3d-model-to-gif

-Creates a gif file from a provided 3d model (ex a .gltf file) by rotating it 360 degress in approx 5 secs.
+Creates a gif file from a provided 3d model (ex a .glb file) by rotating it 360 degress in approx 4 secs.
 Certain parameters can be modified via the script.

 ## Requiements

-* python 3.7
+* python 3.7+
-* `pip install pyrender`
-* `pip install requests`
+* `pip install -r requirements.txt`

 ## Useful